 RPM International’s earnings

-Investors could hold RPM International indirectly by investing in the First Trust Dorsey Wright Momentum & Dividend ETF (FXZ).
-FXZ has invested 2.9% of its holdings in RPM International as of January 4.
+Investors could hold RPM International indirectly by investing in the Vanguard Materials ETF (VAW).
+VAW has invested 0.8% of its portfolio in RPM International as of March 28, 2018.